openstack/magnum/magnum/api/rest_api_version_history.rst

   Allow the cluster to be created with node_count = 0 as well as to update existing nodegroups to have 0 nodes.

 1.11
 ---

   Drop bay and baymodels objects from magnum source code

+1.12
+---

+  Add credential API

+  Allow the cluster to have its associated credential rotated.